 Street Child expanded its operations to Nepal following the devastating earthquakes in 2015 to assist local partners in re-establishing education in some of the country’s worst-affected communities.
 Since then we have developed our work to focus on long-term educational opportunities for vulnerable communities across the country.

-Currently ranked 147 out of 189 countries on the Human Development Index (HDI), one of Nepal’s key educational milestones in the last few decades has been achieving an enrolment rate of 96.3% (UNESCO 2016).
+Currently ranked 143 out of 189 countries on the Human Development Index (HDI) 2022, one of Nepal’s key educational milestones in the last 20 years has been achieving an enrolment rate of 97% (UNICEF).
 Despite having met this goal to ‘achieve universal primary education’, serious concerns remain about the quality and equity of these educational opportunities.